 Saline breast implants consist of sterile salt water enclosed in a protective shell, while silicone breast implants are made of silicone gel and enclosed in a protective shell.
 Dr. Brandow only uses saline breast implants when performing breast augmentation for their safety and versatility.
-Silicone breast implants often see a complication rate that is significantly higher than saline breast implants.
-Silicone implants can also create allergic reactions in many patients that can be difficult to diagnose.
+Silicone implants often see a complication rate that is significantly higher than saline implants.
+Breast augmentation with silicone implants can also create allergic reactions in many patients that may be difficult to diagnose.
 Additionally, silicone implants do not look or feel as natural as saline implants.

 Types of Breast Augmentation Incisions

-Breast implant surgery is usually performed on an outpatient basis under general anesthesia.
-Various techniques can be utilized when placing breast implants.
+Breast augmentation surgery is usually performed on an outpatient basis under general anesthesia.
+Various techniques can be utilized during breast augmentation.

 - Trans-Areolar Technique: Incisions are made around the nipple.

 - Inframammary Technique: Incisions are made underneath the breast.

 - Trans-Axillary Technique: Incisions are made under the arm.

 - Trans-Umbilical Technique: Incisions are made through the belly button.